What the name Lactoferrin reveals

 How is lactoferrin processed?

-With our armacura® brand, we have specialized in the processing of cow colostrum.
-Lactoferrin occurs in a particularly high concentration in this versatile natural substance because it plays an important role in the immune defense of calves.
-One liter of bovine colostrum therefore contains on average between 2 and 5 grams of lactoferrin.
+With our brand armacura® we have specialized in the processing of cow colostrum.
+Lactoferrin is present in particularly high concentrations in this versatile natural substance because it plays an important role in the immune system of calves.
+One liter of bovine colostrum therefore contains an average of between 2 and 5 grams of lactoferrin.

-Thanks to our many years of experience in the production of liquid colostrum products, armacura® has succeeded in offering the world’s first lactoferrin liquid preparation.
+Thanks to our many years of experience in the production of liquid colostrum products, we have succeeded in offering the world’s first liquid lactoferrin preparation under the armacura® brand.